The Russia Investigations: Can There Be A Final Answer On 'Collusion'?

 A federal judge on Friday sentenced George Papadopoulos, a former Trump campaign foreign policy adviser, to 14 days in prison, one year of supervised release and a fine of $9,500 after he pleaded guilty to lying to the FBI.

-Papadopoulos' was the first case brought by the special counsel's office and he was the origin of the Russia investigation: In the spring of 2016, working in London, he began to hear from Russian operatives with offers of "dirt" on Hillary Clinton or "off-the-record" meetings — including for Trump with Putin.
+Papadopoulos' was the first case brought by the special counsel's office, and he was the origin of the Russia investigation.
+In the spring of 2016, working in London, he began to hear from Russian operatives with offers of "dirt" on Hillary Clinton or "off-the-record" meetings — including for Trump with Putin.

-Papadopoulos transmitted those offers to his bosses including, his attorneys say, then-Sen. Jeff Sessions and then-candidate Trump — although no meeting ever took place.
+Papadopoulos transmitted those offers to his bosses including, his attorneys say, then-Sen. Jeff Sessions and then-candidate Trump — although no meeting took place.

 But what else might have taken place between the campaign and the Russians?

-That is the big question that continues to lie at the heart of the Russia matter, and which the Papadopoulos sentencing did not answer.
+That is the big question that continues to lie at the heart of the Russia matter and one which the Papadopoulos sentencing did not answer.

 It has become clear how aggressively the Russians tried throughout the spring of 2016 to drill exploratory wells into the Trump campaign, directly and via intermediaries.
 Eventually, at least one succeeded, resulting in the Trump Tower meeting in June.